jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

     things.groupingBy(keySelector).eachCount()
 ```

-With this change, the function call now becomes this:
+With this change, the function call becomes this:
 ```kotlin
     println(frequencyMap2(listOf(1,2,2,3,7,8,1,0,3,1)) { it })
     println(frequencyMap2(listOf("three", "one", "two", "three", "three", "two")) { it })
 ```

-We now have to pass we have to explicitly pass in `{ it }` as the key selector to say "Treat the element itself as the
+We now have to explicitly pass in `{ it }` as the key selector to say "use the element itself as the basis for
-thing to count."
+uniqueness."

 Here's another thing I learned: if the last argument in a function call is a lambda expression, you should put it
 outside the parentheses.
-I'm editing this post in IntelliJ IDEA and it's giving me warning which I've added as a comment
+I'm editing this post in IntelliJ IDEA and it's giving me the warning that I've added as a
-in the code listing below.
+comment in the code listing below.

 ```kotlin
    // IDEA message: Lambda argument should be moved outside of parentheses